Hardware Connection Guide

 Edwards Lifesciences EV-1000

 All of Edwards Lifesciences' equipments have the same settings.
-However, there are some differences in the location of the serial port and the configuration of the menu depending on the devices.
+However, the location of the serial port and the menu configuration may vary depending on the device.
+Please follow the guidance below to set up your device accordingly.

-When connecting the products of Edwards Lifesciences (Vigileo, EV1000A, Vigilance, Vigilance II, Hemosphere) all should be connected using "M/F cross gender".
-However, old model of EV1000 have different terminal and must be connected using "F/F cross gender".
+When connecting the products of Edwards Lifesciences (Vigileo, EV1000A, Vigilance, Vigilance II, Hemosphere, etc) all should be connected using "Null modem(M/F cross gender)".
+However, old models of EV1000 have different terminals and must be connected using "Null modem(F/F cross gender)".

 Let’s start with EV-1000 old model.
-Connect "F/F cross gender" and direct serial cable to the second port on the right.
+Connect "Null modem(F/F cross gender)" and direct serial cable to the second port on the right.

 The settings on the device are as follows.